Viktor Antipin

-Victor Vladimirovich Antipin (Виктор Владимирович Антипин; born 6 December 1992) is a Russian professional ice hockey defenceman who is currently an unrestricted free agent.
-He most recently played for Barys Astana in the Kontinental Hockey League (KHL).
+Victor Vladimirovich Antipin (Виктор Владимирович Антипин; born 6 December 1992) is a Kazakh-born Russian professional ice hockey defenceman who is currently under contract with Amur Khabarovsk in the Kontinental Hockey League (KHL).
 He has previously played in the National Hockey League (NHL) with the Buffalo Sabres.
 He is the son of Vladimir Antipin.

 Playing career

 Antipin joined the youth team of Metallurg Magnitogorsk as a 16-year-old in the 2008–09 season.
 He made his debut in the Kontinental Hockey League on the blueline with Magnitogorsk in the 2010–11 season, appearing in 2 games.

 After six seasons and two Gagarin Cups with Metallurg Magnitogorsk, following the 2016–17 season, Antipin terminated his contract with the club in order to pursue his NHL ambitions on 1 May 2017.
 He later signed a one-year, entry-level contract with the Buffalo Sabres on 25 May 2017.
 Antipin recorded his first NHL point on 24 October 2017 against the Detroit Red Wings.
 Antipin missed 13 games in January due to an illness.
 On 31 March 2018 Antipin was hit by Nashville Predators forward Scott Hartnell, suffering a concussion and broken nose from the hit.
 He was ruled out indefinitely for the rest of the season.

 As a restricted free agent, Antipin was not qualified by the Sabres due to his falling on the depth chart.
 On 2 July 2018, Antipin opted to return to former club, Metallurg Magnitogorsk of the KHL, agreeing to an optional three-year contract.

 After two seasons in his return to Magnitogorsk, Antipin left as a free agent and signed an improved two-year contract with SKA Saint Petersburg on 7 May 2020.

 Following his first full season with SKA Saint Petersburg in 2020–21, Antipin was traded, alongside Miro Aaltonen, to HC Vityaz in exchange for four prospects on 15 June 2021.
 Antipin began the 2021–22 season with Vityaz, posting 3 assists through 28 games before he was again on the move after he was traded to Salavat Yulaev Ufa in exchange for Yevgeni Lisovets on 19 November 2021.

 On 8 May 2023, Antipin was signed as a free agent to a one-year contract with Traktor Chelyabinsk for the 2023–24 season.
 After a lone season in Chelyabinsk, Antipin left at the conclusion of his contract and went on to play in his home country, Kazakhstan, for the first time.
 He joined Barys Astana of the KHL on a one-year contract, on 23 August 2024.